 - 1) Hydrogen ENAs are produced in the heliosheath through charge-exchange between the shocked solar wind protons and the cold, neutral interstellar hydrogen gas.
 The shocked protons in this region are mostly isotropic, and some fraction of the resulting ENAs will propagate radially inward, where they can be detected by space-based platforms.
 The most promising energy range for studying the interactions in the heliosheath is from approximately 0.1 to 6 keV.
 Although the anticipated ENA intensity from the heliosheath is low, ENA cameras on the Interstellar Boundary Explorer (IBEX) mission have already been designed to meet the requirements of imaging these ENAs with a 6-month exposure time per all-sky image.
 IBEX is the first dedicated mission that will utilize ENA imaging to remotely probe the heliosheath structure and, thereby, infer fundamental properties of the complex interstellar interaction. - 2) He+ ions from the interstellar plasma emit light at 30.4-nm wavelength through excitation by the corresponding solar line, and subsequent reemission.
 A large increase in number density is anticipated at the heliopause because the interstellar plasma cannot flow across this boundary.
 Interstellar He+ ions beyond the heliopause would be a sizeable and measurable source of this glow, which provides a way to globally map the heliopause.
 It has been shown that appropriately designed instruments would be capable of measuring the milli-Rayleigh range intensity of the He+ line with the high spectral resolution required to subtract other EUV contributions.
 In addition to the He+ emissions from the interstellar plasma, there are also observable sources from the solar wind within ~20 AU from the Sun and the galactic emissions.
 These can be distinguished from the desired He+ glow by their different spectral and spatial signatures (Gruntman et al., 2005).
-Due to the enormous size of the heliopaper.
+Due to the enormous size of the heliospheric boundary, variations in its intensity and morphology are anticipated, likely on the order of years.